JustinSDK/dotSCAD/README.md

 **I set `OPENSCADPATH` to the `src` folder of dotSCAD so all examples here start searching modules or functions from `src`.**

-Every module or function is located in the file which has the same name as the module or the function.
-For example, if you want to use the `line2d` module to draw a line, `use <line2d.scad>;` first.
+Every public module/function is in the .scad whose filename is the same as the module/function name.
+Here's an example using the `line2d` module:

 	use <line2d.scad>;

 	line2d(p1 = [0, 0], p2 = [5, 0], width = 1);

-Some module files are organized in a directory.
+Some modules/functions are organized in a directory.
 For example, vx_circle.scad exists in `voxel` directory.
 You have to prefix the directory name when using `vx_circle`.

     use <voxel/vx_circle.scad>;